luiscoco/Java_LongPolling_sample/README.md

 In a real scenario, this **delay** represents the **server waiting for new data to become available**

-Make sure to update the **package name (com.example.demo)** to match your project's structure

-This file contains both the main application class and the controller for handling long polling

 We also input the **pom.xml** file with the libraries dependencies

 **pom.xml for Server**